 Dogs bite roughly 4.5 million people every year in the United States, according to the Centers for Disease Control and Prevention (CDC).
 About 885,000 require medical attention to treat their injuries.
-In 2015, dog-related injuries and dog bite claims were responsible for more than a third of all homeowners’ insurance liability claims, resulting in more in over $570 million worth of damage, according to the Insurance Information Institute (III).
+In 2017, dog-related injuries and dog bite claims were responsible for more than a third of all homeowners’ insurance liability claims, resulting in almost $700 million worth of damage, according to the Insurance Information Institute (III).
 An analysis of homeowners insurance data by the I.I.I. found that the number of dog bite claims nationwide increased to 18,522 in 2017, compared to 18,122 in 2016 – a 2.2 percent increase.

-Roughly seven percent of the nation’s $570 million — $39 million — came from dog bite claims filed in the state of New York, according to the III.
-In fact, New York ranked third for the total number of dog bite claims in 2015, and second in total claim values.
+Roughly $43,479 of the nearly $700,000 — came from dog bite claims filed in the state of New York, according to the III.
+In fact, New York ranked fourth for the total number of dog bite claims in 2017, and third in average cost per claim.

 The reason for such a dramatic increase in the average cost per claim is likely due to the severity of the dog attacks and the victims who are injured as a result, reports the III.

 More and more dog attacks, and bites, involve children, elderly citizens, and cyclists.
 The age of these victims — and for the cyclists, their speed while being attacked and often knocked down — has caused an increase in the likely severity of attacks and the potential for higher medical expenses.

 If you or a loved one has been injured in a dog attack, you may be entitled to compensation, but recovering what you need and deserve in our state can be very difficult.
 For more information about whether you can sue, what you can recover, and the amount of time you have to do sue, give the Long Island dog bite attorneys at Goldstein and Bashner a call.